-The classification depends on the Company's business model for managing the financial assets and the contractual terms of the cash flows.
+The Company classifies its financial assets in the following measurement categories: • those to be measured subsequently at fair value (either through OCI, or through profit or loss), and and the contractual terms of the cash flows.
 For assets measured at fair value, gains and losses will either be recorded in profit or loss or OCI.
 For investments in equity instruments that are not held for trading, this will depend on whether the Company has made an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income (FVOCI).